From Perseus to Trojan War: 7 mind-blowing myths about Mycenae that changed ancient Greece

 THE LION GATE

 The main gate of the Acropolis was constructed in the middle of the 13th century BC.
 One of its main features is a limestone slab, which fills the area of the “relieving triangle” and bears two lions facing each other in relief.
 Their front paws lean on two small altars supporting a column.
 The missing heads were probably made of a different material- steatite.
-These lions look different and out of place, like they were carried from some place and set in here to make this unusual entrance.
-This is the earliest example of a monumental sculpture set between the gigantic stones that symbolizes the royal house of Mycenae.
+These lions look different and out of place like they were carried from someplace and set in here to make this unusual entrance.
+This is the earliest example of a monumental sculpture set between the gigantic stones that symbolize the royal house of Mycenae.

 THE NORTH (POSTERN) GATE